Brassaï: Career

-Following WWI, his hometown of Brassó, and the rest of Transylvania, was transferred from the Kingdom of Hungary to Romania at the Treaty of Trianon.
+Following World War I, his hometown of Brassó, and the rest of Transylvania, was transferred from the Kingdom of Hungary to Romania at the Treaty of Trianon.
 Halász left for Berlin in 1920 where he worked as a journalist for the Hungarian papers Keleti and Napkelet.
-He started studies at the Berlin-Charlottenburg Academy of Fine Arts (Hochschule für Bildende Künste), now Universität der Künste Berlin.
+He started studies at the Berlin-Charlottenburg Academy of Fine Arts (Hochschule für Bildende Künste).
 There he became friends with several older Hungarian artists and writers, including the painters Lajos Tihanyi and Bertalan Pór, who later moved to Paris and became part of the Hungarian circle.

-In 1924, Halasz moved to Paris to live, where he would stay for the rest of his life.
+In 1924, Halász moved to Paris to live, where he would stay for the rest of his life.
 He began teaching himself the French language by reading the works of Marcel Proust.
 Living among the gathering of young artists in the Montparnasse quarter, he took a job as a journalist.
 He soon became friends with the American writer Henry Miller, and the French writers Léon-Paul Fargue and Jacques Prévert.
 In the late 1920s, he lived in the same hotel as Tihanyi.

-Miller later played down Brassai's claims of friendship.
-In 1976 he wrote of Brassai: "Fred [Perles] and I used to steer shy of him – he bored us."
-Miller added that the biography Brassai had written of him was typically "padded", "full of factual errors, full of suppositions, rumors, documents he filched which are largely false or give a false impression."
+Miller later played down Brassaï's claims of friendship.
+In 1976 he wrote of Brassaï: "Fred [Perles] and I used to steer shy of him – he bored us."
+Miller added that the biography Brassaï had written of him was typically "padded", "full of factual errors, full of suppositions, rumors, documents he filched which are largely false or give a false impression."

 Halász's job and his love of the city, whose streets he often wandered late at night, led to photography.
 He first used it to supplement some of his articles for more money, but rapidly explored the city through this medium, in which he was tutored by his fellow Hungarian André Kertész.
 He later wrote that he used photography "to capture the beauty of streets and gardens in the rain and fog, and to capture Paris by night."
-Using the name of his birthplace, Halász went by the pseudonym "Brassaï," which means "from Brasso."
+Using the name of his birthplace, Halász went by the pseudonym "Brassaï", which means "from Brasso".